hongjr03/typst-rexllent/README.md

 #xlsx-parser(read("test.xlsx", encoding: none), sheet-index: 1)
 ```

+Extra arguments passed to `xlsx-parser` function will be passed to `table`.
+Feel free to customize the output table.

 Toggling the parameters `parse-table-style`, `parse-alignment`, and `parse-font-style` to `false` will disable parsing of table styles, alignment, and font styles respectively.

 | Sheet in Excel | Table in Typst | Table in Typst (without table styles) | Table in Typst (without alignment) | Table in Typst (without font styles) |